JuMoKan/CCA175_Hadoop_Spark_Developer/excercises_hive/hive_ex_4_avro.md

 TBLPROPERTIES ('avro.schema.url'='orders.avsc');
 ```

-Show all orders of the day when most orders where placed.
+**Show all orders of the day when most orders where placed.**
-Lesson learned: specify table names orders_sqoop.order_date in ... , just order_date in doesn't workd
+Lesson learned: specify orders_sqoop.order_date in ... , just order_date in doesn't work
 ```
 select *
 from orders_sqoop